spark423/pldi2025-artifact/README.md

 ```
 $ ./CorrectnessTestRLIBM.sh
 ```
-This script will take roughly 20 minutes.
+This script will take roughly 5 minutes.
 The testing method is the same as that for CORE-MATH and glibc.
-To confirm the correctness of RLIBM's functions with respect to all FP32 inputs and rounding modes, run the following script.
+To confirm the correctness of RLIBM's functions with respect to all FP inputs with bit-lengths between 10 and 32 under all standard rounding modes, run the following script.

 ```
 $ ./CorrectnessTestFullRLIBM.sh
 ```

-As is the case with the other full-scale tests, the test is expected to take over 4 hours.
+As is the case with the other full-scale tests, the test is expected to take over 9 hours.

 (4) Check the performance of our library against RLIBM with rounding mode changes (Claim 4):